Indiana Jones and the Last Crusade: Home media

 The film was released along with its two predecessors as part of a trilogy DVD box set in 2003.
 It contained extra materials and a special documentary covering the production of the films.
 Sales figures for the box set were extremely successful and 600,000 copies were sold in the US on the first day of release.
-In 2012, the film and was released on Blu-ray along with the three other films in the Indiana Jones film series at the time.
-In 2021, a remastered 4K version of the film was released on Ultra HD Blu-ray, produced using scans of the original negatives.
+In 2012, the film was released on Blu-ray along with the three other films in the Indiana Jones film series at the time.
+In 2021, a remastered 4K HDR version of the film was released on Ultra HD Blu-ray, produced using scans of the original negatives.
 It was released as part of a box set for the then four films in the Indiana Jones film series.